Salt Scrub Cubes Projecthttps://www.brambleberry.com/in-the-studio/projects/body-care/soaks-and-scrubs/salt-scrub-cubes-project/PS000107.html

 This recipe is made with Epsom salt to scrub away dry skin and cocoa butter to leave it moisturized and comfortable.

 The color and fragrance of these cubes are inspired by gemstones.
-The batch was split into 3 containers and scented with Amethyst Fragrance Oil, Rose Quartz Fragrance Oil, and Jade Fragrance Oil.
+The batch was split into 3 containers and scented with Dark Crystal Fragrance Oil, Rose Quartz Fragrance Oil, and Jade Fragrance Oil.
 A dash of coordinating mica was added to each container to complete the gemstone appearance.
 If you want to make one large batch you can – just add 6 mL of one fragrance oil and one mica to the entire batch.